TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 In case of the network plugins, we are creating digital twins of ping-able network end points such as the DNS Server of Google (at 8.8.8.8).

+>***Important Note***: If you still have "UseRandomDeviceID=true" set, your new digital twin will be gone after you restart your host.
+We do recommend that you change this to "false" now for the remainder of the tutorial.

 1) To add add a digital (endpoint) twin click on the "Devices/Network Status" tile in the NMI
 2) Then click on "Add new Network Service"
 > A wizard will appear.
 Wizards are part of the plugin and help to create new instances of digital twins